All Episodes

 If you say we're going to bail out the insurance companies by having a backstop for the insurance companies because they still can't make money, we don't agree to that.

-And what are people with pre existing conditions do then?
+And what do people with preexisting conditions do then?

 Well, we try to get them into group policies through associations.

-All eleven million people, really every person in the country should be eligible for an association.
+All 11 million people, really every person in the country, should be eligible for an association.

 Once they're in a group, they get group insurance.

-They will be protected by pre from pre existing conditions once they're in a group.
+They will be protected from pre-existing conditions once they're in a group.

 Last question.

-We're working to try to get to the seat at the table, and we get a seat at the table.
+We're working to try to get to the seat of the table, and we get a seat at the table.

 America deserves to know the truth about Congress.